unravmc/hydeout/vote.md

 </div>

 ## All about the perks
 All of our perks for voters come at no additional cost.
 Get all of the mentioned perks (with more coming soon) below just by submitting a vote.
-However, if you'd like the most perks possible, plus voter perks ***permanentely***, you can [donate]({{ site.baseurl}}/donate).
+However, if you'd like the most perks possible, plus voter perks ***permanently***, you can [donate]({{ site.baseurl}}/donate).

 |                           | Voters  | Donators       |
 |---------------------------|---------|----------------|